Tracking Capabilities for Safer Agents: Tracked Capabilities in Scala

 \subsection{Implicit Capability Passing}

-Capabilities like \lstinline|out| or \lstinline|lg| are objects with which a program interacts as usual.
-This aspect of object capabilities is one of their strengths since it leads to ergonomic notation.
-Capabilities are also often used to establish some kind of context that establishes permissions to execute some effects.
+Capabilities like \lstinline|out| or \lstinline|lg| are objects that the program manipulates as usual.
+This is one of the strengths of object capabilities: it leads to ergonomic notation.
+Capabilities are also often used to establish a context that grants permission to execute certain effects.

-For instance, in the Gears framework~\cite{gears} for concurrent systems we have \lstinline|Async| capabilities that allow a computation to suspend while waiting for an external event (and possibly be cancelled in the process).
-This is modelled by having the \lstinline|Async| class extend a capability trait:
+Consider the Gears framework~\cite{gears} for concurrent systems, which provides \lstinline|Async| capabilities that allow a computation to suspend while waiting for an external event (and possibly be cancelled in the process).
+This is modeled by having the \lstinline|Async| class extend a capability trait:

 \begin{code} class Async extends SharedCapability

 // A suspendable method using an Async capability def readDataEventually(file: File)(using async: Async): Data \end{code}